kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $this->dba->comment = "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

-just before the query.
+right before the query.
 That's obviously PHP, and in order to understand this line, I have to tell you more.

 I use [CodeIgniter](https://codeigniter.com/), and as far as I remember, in the earlier days they had a module named `Active_record`.
 Anyway, I wrote an `Active Record Class` which takes care of everything I like.
 This is what the `dba` stands for.
 So this class has a member `comment`.